ChikeMartin/genre-classifier/README.md

 These "images" are then into the CNN model, which still requires a bit more hyperparameter tuning.

-Asides from the music genre classification itself as an objective, this project also aims to create and display a complete package of reusable blocks of code.
+Asides from the music genre classification itself as an objective, this project also aims to create and display a complete package (contained within audiosep) of reusable blocks of code.

 # Data